-Figure 15-4 Dimensions of the positioner with the flameproof metal enclosure 6DR5xx5
+Figure 15-4 Dimensions of device version with flameproof metal housing

 Scope of delivery/spare parts/accessories

 16.1 Overview

 When assembling components, ensure that only those positioners and optional modules are combined with each other that are approved for the corresponding operating range.
 This condition is particularly applicable for the safe operation of the positioner in the areas where the atmosphere may be potentially explosive (zones 1 and 2).
 Observe the device categories (2 and 3) of the device itself and its options implicitly.